DMVis/DMVis/documentation/utils/Events.md

 ### Event Properties

-- `name` - The name of the bar.
+- `name`: _`string`_ - The name of the bar.
 This is set by the parent component and is used to identify the bar.

 ## mouseBarEnter